-The crow family (Corvidae) consists of crows, ravens, magpies, jays, jackdaws, nutcrackers and rooks.
-There are five species of the crow family found in the Bay Area: Steller’s Jay, Western Scrub Jay, Yellow-Billed Magpie, American Crow, and Common Raven.
+Crows and jays belong to the family Corvidae, which also includes ravens, magpies, jackdaws, nutcrackers and rooks.
+The five Corvid species found in the Bay Area are the Steller’s Jay, Western Scrub Jay, Yellow-billed Magpie, American Crow, and Common Raven.

-Members of the crow family are known to be the most intelligent of all birds, and can mimic other bird calls as well as human voices.
-Males and females of each species appear the same; all corvids form long-term bonds.
-Common foods of corvids include carrion, insects, frogs, mice, snails, fruit, bird’s eggs, and food scraps.
+Corvids are known to be the most intelligent of all birds, and can mimic other bird calls as well as human voices.
+They are all extremely social – living in large groups of extended family members, etc… Males and females of each species appear the same in size and feather coloration/pattern.
+All Corvids form long-term pair bonds.
+Common foods eaten by Corvids include carrion, insects, frogs, mice, snails, fruit, bird’s eggs, and food scraps.

-The largest member of the crow family, ravens are iridescent black and have a wingspan of 46-56 inches.
+The largest Corvid, Common Ravens are iridescent black and have a wingspan of 46-56 inches.
 They form large communal roosts in the fall and winter.
-Crows are smaller than ravens, and their nests can be found high up in trees.
-Ravens can be distinguished from crows by their greater size and by the shape of their tail in flight: the tip of their tail is wedge-shaped, whereas crow tails are slightly rounded.
+Often mis-identified, ravens can be distinguished from crows by their greater size and by the shape of their tail in flight: the tip of their tail is wedge-shaped, whereas crow tails are slightly rounded.

 Birds Diving at People or Pets